lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 **15.LIMITATION OF RESPONSIBILITY AND LIABILITY**

 15.1.
-The Open Platform, the Tools and Lazada Services are provided on an "as is" and "as available" basis.
+The Open Platform, the Tools and Lazada Services are provided on an “as is” and “as available” basis.
 You agree that the use of the Open Platform, the Tools and Lazada Services is at your sole risk.
 To the fullest extent permitted by Applicable Laws, Lazada makes no representations or warranties of any kind, implied, express or statutory, including without limitation the warranties of accuracy, non-infringement of third-party rights, title, merchantability, satisfactory quality, fitness for a particular purpose or that your use or access to the Open Platform, the Tools or Lazada Services will be uninterrupted or error-free, in conjunction with the Open Platform, the Tools or Lazada Services.

 15.2.
 Without prejudice to the generality of the foregoing, Lazada does not warrant: